 - Additional courses numbered 1951 or higher (12 Credits).

 The following courses offered by Daniels College of Business:

 - ACTG 2200 Introduction to Financial Reporting, (4 Credits)

 - FIN 2800 Financial Decision Making, (4 Credits)

 - At least 12 credit hours of courses at the 3000-level from the following list:

-Note: * Students may only enroll in this course if they are formally enrolled in the program, have completed MATH 3080 and have Microsoft Excel certification.
+- Students may enroll in ACTG 2200 Introduction to Financial Reporting only if they are formally enrolled in this degree, have completed MATH 3080 Introduction to Probability and have Microsoft Excel certification.

 - Students in this degree are not eligible for a business foundations minor or a finance minor.
 Good choices for complementary minors include economics, statistics, or computer science.